 One casualty of leadership for many leaders is their heart.

-It grows dull…even dead.
+It grows dull, even cold.
 You don’t feel what you used to feel—positively or negatively.
 It’s like your emotions are broken.

-I noticed this happening off and on for about 6 years before I burned out.
+I noticed this happening off and on for about six years before I burned out.

 I thought I could outsmart it.

 You’re smart.
 You’re a leader.
-It’s easy to think a dead or flat heart won’t impact you.
+It’s easy to think a dead or cold heart won’t impact you.

 And you couldn’t be more wrong.